Google Translate Disclaimer

 Are too many sugary drinks affecting your teen’s health?

 Families play an important role in the choices teens make.
-Offer water with meals, carry a reusable water bottle and encourage water during sporting activities.
+Offer water with meals, carry a reusable water bottle, and provide water during sporting activities.
 You can help your teen make good drink choices by having less sugary drink choices available.
-Make water your drink of choice instead.
+Visit Canada’s Food Guide to learn how to make water the drink of choice.

 Caffeine, Energy drinks and Teens